 In addition, it is important to note that there are several mandatory outdoor water restrictions which are implemented annually regardless of drought stage during the summer months (May 1 through September 30), but which can be superseded by stricter measures or be made to last beyond (as well as begin taking effect before) the currently stated periods, as necessary.
 The Town enforces the watering and irrigation schedule to enable water conservation, and Castle Rock Water reserves the right to make changes to the schedule and/or response measures as the staff deems appropriate.
-Table 16 summarizes the watering schedules by address, which apply to residential customers.
+Table 19 summarizes the watering schedules by address, which apply to residential customers.
 Figure 5 portrays the watering guidelines and irrigation schedules for non-residential customers (including commercial/industrial users).
+For properties east of I-25, designated watering days are Tuesday, Thursday, and Saturday.
+For properties west of I-25, designated watering days are Monday, Wednesday, and Friday.

-Table 16: Annual Summer Water Restrictions for Residential Customers - Watering Guide ines by Address
+Table 19: Annual Summer Water Restrictions for Residential Customers - Watering Guidelines by Address

 Designation Applies If

 Square Address ends in 0, 1, 2, or 3

-Circle Address ends in 4, 5, or
+Circle Address ends in 4, 5, or 6

 Diamond Address ends in 7, 8, or 9